Back to the front page

-If you happen to keep up with what's trendy in cooking, you might be aware of sous vide.
-This style of cooking involves vacuum sealing your food and then cooking it in a precisely controlled water bath, typically for long periods at low temperatures.
-Despite the name ('under vacuum'), the vacuum sealing is seldom the key aspect of sous vide dishes.
+If you keep up with what's trendy in cooking, you might be aware of sous vide.
+This style of cooking involves vacuum sealing your food and then cooking it in a precisely temperature controlled water bath, typically for long periods at low temperatures.
+Despite the name ('under vacuum'), the vacuum sealing is seldom the critical aspect of sous vide dishes.
 Instead, it is the superb temperature control which yields such interesting results - you can essentially select which chemical reactions occur in the food, and you can do it in an extremely reproducible fashion.
 This is exciting for two reasons: you can get some truly excellent cooking results, but you can also do it very repeatably and with minimal effort.
-If you're skeptical (and you should be, I'm just some dude on the internet you've never met), Google will give you a long list of food bloggers gushing about some awesome dish they've made with a sous vide machine.

 I'll take you through the build details, because the fact that you've arrived at this website suggests you're into that sort of thing.
-Hopefully there is enough information here for you to modify and design one of your own.
-I don't have a stack of these in a backroom or anything, but if you're interested in building one (or just getting some kit-style parts for one), email me before Disney sends me a stern letter about star-wars copyright infringement.
+Hopefully there's enough information here for you to modify and design one of your own.
+I don't have a stack of these in a backroom or anything, but if you're interested in having one made (or just getting kit-style parts for one), email me before Disney sends me a stern letter about star-wars copyright infringement.

-As mentioned, the approach we'll take is to operate a rice cooker (or crockpot, or water distiller etc.) as a temperature controlled water bath, under the assumption that one of these appliances is already kicking around in your kitchen (rice cookers are pretty cheap anyway).
+The approach we'll take is to operate a rice cooker (or crockpot, or water distiller etc.) as a temperature controlled water bath, under the assumption that one of these appliances is already kicking around in your kitchen.
 We'll do this by creating a special mains AC socket, one which will control the amount of power going into the cooker in order to maintain a desired bath temperature.
-A quite nice aspect of this approach is that once you're done, you can just unplug the relatively small control box and you have your rice cooker back.
+A quite nice aspect of this approach is that once you're done, you can just unplug the control box and you have your rice cooker back.
 (It's important however that the rice cooker is simple - units with digital readouts or other such fanciness probably won't work.)

-The rest of Figure 1 shows the fused mains input on the left (240V/50Hz, with an earth pin - this is Australia) and a control socket on the right which we'll plug the rice cooker into.
+The rest of the schematic shows the fused mains input on the left (240V/50Hz) and a control socket on the right which we'll plug the rice cooker into.
 At the top of the figure there is a DC plugpack, also fused.
-This produces a nice low voltage DC supply line for the rest of the electronics, and most importantly it allows me to avoid rolling my own AC/DC adapter ... that's a project for another day.
+This produces a low voltage DC supply line for the rest of the electronics, and most importantly it allows me to avoid rolling my own AC->DC adapter ... that's a project for another day.

 An ATMega328 microcontroller is doing all the thinking in this project.
 Cheaper controllers would certainly work, but I'm using that 32kB pile of memory to facilitate a text-based menu system.
 This is also the processor used in the Arduino, so you should have minimal trouble adapting the project if that's the way you lean.
 The temperature sensor is the venerable DS18B20 in a waterproof housing.
 This sensor is rated to 125°C, which is plenty for sous-vide cooking - I seldom go higher than 65°C. A 4 line, 20 character LCD allows the display of status information, and with the help of 3 tactile buttons also permits a menu system for setting parameters.
 A bluetooth module (JY-MCU board from ebay) provides a cheap form of wireless serial output, which as we shall see shortly can be quite useful.
 Lastly there's a speaker in there.
-A sous-vide cooker doesn't really need a speaker, but I happen to be of the opinion that few things are not bolstered by the ability to play a bleepy version of The Imperial March.
+A sous-vide cooker doesn't really need a speaker, but is anything not improved by the ability to play a bleepy version of The Imperial March?

 Lastly, we should do something about the fact that it's ugly by putting a nice faceplate on there.
 I made something up in Inkscape, printed and laminated it then stuck it on with double sided tape.
 This gives labels for the buttons, a super cool logo and a nice LCD window (cut out a rectangle before laminating).
 Importantly, it also hides any scruffiness you might have introduced when dremeling the cutouts in the case.

 And with that, the Sous Vader is created.
 Physically, at least - without a program on that microcontroller it's not very useful.
-What shall we have it do, and how?
+What shall we have it do?

-For the truly keen, the complete firmware for the ATMega328 is available here (start with sousvide.c).
-I'm always receptive to comments or questions if you have any.
-For the marginally less keen, I'll provide a brief overview of what the program does and why.
-There's a lot of fluff to handle things like the menu system, the speaker and serial output, but the essence of the project lies with being able to set a variable output power through the triac, and moreover to set it in a way that maintains a desired temperature.
+The complete firmware for the ATMega328 is available here (start with sousvide.c).
+The essence of the project lies with being able to set a variable output power through the triac, and knowing how to set it in a way that maintains a desired temperature.

 The variable output power comes from a very simple form of pulse width modulation.
 One of the internal timers in the mega328 counts through 100 'ticks' over the space of about 2.6 seconds.
 The variable `Mains_OutputPower' is used to set how many of these ticks the triac should be held on for.
 A value of 100 means the triac is on the entire time, and the load sees a normal mains socket.
 A value of 40 would means that the triac is on for 40 ticks then off for the remaining 60, then on for another 40, then off for 60 ...
 Averaged over several tens of seconds, this is no different to providing a steady 40% of full power.
 Note that because the load is a plain old resistive heating element and because it has a lot of thermal mass, it's quite forgiving of both having such a slow duty cycle and of cutting the power in and out with no regard for the phase.

-The more interesting part of this equation is how to establish a feedback loop, so that the output is automatically adjusted to maintain a temperature.
-Feedback and control systems constitute an entire academic field, and by way of a disclaimer it's not one that I'm formally versed in.
+The more interesting part is how to establish a feedback loop so that the output is automatically adjusted to maintain a temperature.
+Feedback and control systems constitute an entire academic field, and I'm no expert.
 In the end I've gone with a classic proportional-integral loop, which is of course 2/3 of a PID loop.

 Error = Setpoint - TemperatureReading

-Each iteration you multiply this error by some fixed number (ProportionalTerm, abbreviated P), and if this were purely a proportional loop you would then walk away exuberantly because you'd be done:
+Each iteration you multiply this error by some fixed number (ProportionalTerm, abbreviated P), and if this were purely a proportional loop you'd be done: